virgoyal/Reddit-Sentiment-Analysis/insights-file.md

 ## Overview

-This document shares key findings from my Reddit community sentiment prediction model.
+Here are my key findings from the Reddit community sentiment prediction model.
 The analysis reveals patterns in how subreddits interact and predicts potential sentiment between communities that haven't directly engaged yet.

 ## Key Findings